"The Best News on Anna Maria Island Since 1992"

 pine-ave.jpg

-This vacant lot on Pine Avenue is one of the Chiles-Coleman properties under contract where a two-story retail-office-residential structure would be built.
-Islander Photo: Rick Catlin
+This vacant lot on Pine Avenue is one of the Chiles-Coleman properties under contract where a two-story retail-office-residential structure would be built. islander Photo: Rick Catlin

 To say Anna Maria Island businessman Ed Chiles is busy is an understatement.